wingify/vwo-java-sdk/README.md

 You can get the SDK to log by providing a concrete implementation for SLF4J.
 ```

-What it means is that at runtime, the logging "implementation" (or the logger binding) is missing , so slf4jsimply use a "NOP" implmentation, which does nothing.
+What it means is that at runtime, the logging `implementation` (or the logger binding) is missing , so slf4jsimply use a "NOP" implmentation, which does nothing.
-If you need to output JAVA SDK logs , there are different approaches for the same.
+If you need to output JAVA SDK logs, there are different approaches for the same.

 SIMPLE IMPLEMENTATION
 If there are no implementation in your project , you may provide a simple implementation that does not require any configuration at all.